Shekhawati – An Open Air Art Gallery with Delhi And Taj Mahal

 Overnight at the Hotel in Jaipur.

-After breakfast, embark on a city tour in Jaipur including the following:
+After breakfast, city tour in Jaipur including following :

 Later in the afternoon, explore the local markets of Jaipur.